 I couldn’t resist!
 As a once ardent tea lover myself, I was curious what she had to say on the subject.
 I quit drinking tea a few years into my spiritual journey, because I wanted to decaffeinate my system.
 I wanted to experience higher levels of energy without any external influence.

 To be honest, reading her submission has me thinking of reopening the gates to tea drinking.
-I’ve become open to the possibility that tea isn’t an addictive substance, rather is a means to talk to the cosmos.
+I’ve become open to the possibility that tea isn’t an addictive substance, rather it is a means to talk to the cosmos.
 You’ll see why, now.
 So let’s dive right in!

 Can the simple act of drinking a cup of tea give us access to pure consciousness and divine infinite?